 Booking code of 8 Days Ha Giang motorbike tours: OV49

 This is the shorter version of Ha Giang motorbike tours.
+In fact, we design two options for this route that works with any level of skills.
 If you want to ride the longer (extended version) in 11 days please follow this link.

 Day 1: Hanoi – Vu Linh (~180 km, ~7 h).
 L, D

-Easy drive to on the sealed road to Thac Ba Lake and follow the little road to Vu Linh.
+Hanoi traffic is busy, but that’s not a worry because we start after the rush hour.
+Once out of town, you ride through a farming area to escape Hanoi and this is really the best way to do it.
+Then an easy ride on the sealed road to Thac Ba Lake and follow the little road to Vu Linh.
 Vu Linh is a Dzao village by the side of the lake, very friendly people and the welcome is exceptional.

 Day 2: Vu Linh – Ha Giang (~180 km, ~6 h).
 B, L, D